+In July 2014, the Latah County Assessor released its report on the Agency's assessed valuation for fiscal year 2014.
+Total assessed valuation within the Alturas Technology Park District increased by 9.54 percent.
 The Agency's tax increment revenue for fiscal year 2015 increased by \$13,811 (or 3.5 percent) to \$407,516 from \$393,705 received in 2014.
 Total assessed valuation within the Legacy Crossing District increased by 7.8 percent.
 The Agency's tax increment revenue for fiscal year 2015 increased by \$62,432 (or 53.6 percent) to \$179,241 from \$116,809 received in 2014.

 A tax increment calculation error occurred for the Legacy Crossing District.
 Following the 2012 property tax assessment process, Latah County notified the Agency that after a review of the assessment process, a tax increment calculation error had been made in the Legacy Crossing District, and the Agency had been allocated too much assessed value.
 It has been determined that the Agency received an overpayment of \$114,537 of property tax receipts over the previous three-year period.
-Pursuant to an agreement made between the Agency and Latah County, the overpayment will be repaid to Latah County on behalf of the effected taxing entities over a period beginning in fiscal year 2015 and ending in fiscal year 2029.
+Pursuant to an agreement made between the Agency and Latah County, the overpayment will be repaid to Latah County on behalf of the effected taxing entities over a period beginning in FY2015 and ending in FY2029.